GoogleChrome/ip-protection/Masked-Domain-List.md

 etarget.eu                                       | Etarget                                                        | Not Impacted By Script Blocking
 etargetnet.com                                   | Etarget                                                        | Not Impacted By Script Blocking
 adtng.com                                        | EthicalCapitalPartners                                         | Not Impacted By Script Blocking
-hw-cdn2.adtng.com                                | EthicalCapitalPartners                                         | Entire Domain Blocked
+hw-cdn2.adtng.com                                | EthicalCapitalPartners                                         | Some URLs are Blocked
 static.trafficjunky.com                          | EthicalCapitalPartners                                         | Entire Domain Blocked
 trafficjunky.com                                 | EthicalCapitalPartners                                         | Not Impacted By Script Blocking
 trafficjunky.net                                 | EthicalCapitalPartners                                         | Not Impacted By Script Blocking